Lateral pass: One lateral pass

+Multiple lateral passes

+In a college football game in 1982, the famous walk-off touchdown simply called The Play happened with five backward passes.
+In the Big Game between Stanford and California, with four seconds left and trailing by one point, Cal ran the kickoff all the way for the walk-off touchdown using five backward passes, eventually running through the Stanford Band, who had already taken the field (believing the game was over after Stanford players appeared to have tackled a Cal ball-carrier).
+The game remains controversial because of Stanford's contention that the Cal player's knee was down before he passed the ball during the third lateral and that the fifth lateral was an illegal forward pass.

+In an NFL game in 2003, there was a well known play called the River City Relay with three lateral passes.
+The game was between the New Orleans Saints and the Jacksonville Jaguars.
+The game was held on December 21, 2003.
+With time running out, the Saints threw backward passes and brought the ball down the length of the field for a touchdown.
+However, kicker John Carney missed the extra point, which would have tied the game, so the Saints lost by one point, 20–19.

-In a Division III college football game on October 27, 2007, Trinity University was trailing by two points with two seconds left in a game against conference rival Millsaps College.
+In a Division III college football game in 2007 there was a walk-off touchdown play with 15 lateral passes.
+On October 27, 2007, Trinity University was trailing by two points with two seconds left in a game against conference rival Millsaps College.
 Starting from their own 39-yard line, Trinity called a play for a short pass across the middle.
 The receiver pitched the ball backward, with a sequence of additional backward passes as players were in danger of being tackled.
 The "Mississippi Miracle" ultimately included 15 backward passes as it covered 61 yards for the walk-off touchdown.

-On October 31, 2015, the Miami Hurricanes threw eight lateral passes over the course of 45 seconds to score a touchdown and upset the 22nd-ranked Duke Blue Devils 30–27.
-The play stirred controversy amid a number of missed calls by the Atlantic Coast Conference officiating crew.
+On October 31, 2015, the Miami Hurricanes college football team threw eight lateral passes over the course of 45 seconds to score a touchdown and upset the 22nd-ranked Duke Blue Devils 30–27.
+The play stirred controversy amid a number of missed calls by the Atlantic Coast Conference officiating crew, which subsequently resulted in a two game suspension for both the on-field crew along with the replay officials.

-On December 9, 2018, the Miami Dolphins pulled off the only walk-off touchdown to involve multiple lateral passes in NFL history, completing two laterals for a 69-yard touchdown to beat the New England Patriots 34–33.
+On December 9, 2018, there was a play with two lateral passes for a walk-off touchdown in an NFL game.
+The Miami Dolphins pulled off the only walk-off touchdown to involve multiple lateral passes in NFL history, completing two laterals for a 69-yard touchdown to beat the New England Patriots 34–33.
 Miami had almost lost a game against the Pittsburgh Steelers five years prior via laterals, but managed to win when Antonio Brown stepped out of bounds at the thirteen-yard line.

-Four years later on December 18, 2022, the Patriots attempted a lateral pass play of their own against the Las Vegas Raiders, but the attempt notably failed and resulted in a walk-off touchdown for the Raiders, as Las Vegas defensive end Chandler Jones picked off New England's second lateral pass attempt and ran it in for the winning score.
-Because the Patriots attempted the play when game was tied, they were later criticized for the play, with some analysts such as Charles Curtis of USA Today Sports comparing it to the Butt Fumble, Colts Catastrophe, and other inept plays in NFL history.